In Real-Time Strategy

 - Red Alert 3: Uprising has former Crown Prince of Japan Tatsu, now cooperating with the victorious Allies, going against the Japanese generals.
 And once you've got rid of the rogue Japanese generals, he then goes and betrays you and uses all the stuff stolen from those generals to attack you!

-- In Command & Conquer: Generals, the only faction that ever outright fights their own side in the main campaign is the GLA.
+- In Command & Conquer: Generals, the only faction that ever outright fights their own side in the main campaign is the GLA (in skirmish games, it's easy to capture enemy buildings to get access to their tech).
 Technically, you DO do this, but it's handwaved: Rogue Chinese General, GLA using captured USA Equipment from an abandoned base, et cetera.
 Given that they're a massing of factions rather than an army of a particular country, this makes sense.
 The "Generals Campaign", however, pits a general of your choosing against each of the other available generals in sequence, including the ones that share your nationality.
 With there being 6-7 AI generals to choose from (In a non-modded version of the game, the Infantry and Demolition general levels are Dummied Out), in a campaign where 6 are randomly chosen to fight you, it is guaranteed that you will go up against someone who shares your nationality.

 - The Warhammer World is so discordant that it actually makes sense for almost anyone to be fighting themselves.

-- They've now released an expansion for Warhammer in White Dwarf focusing on civil war, detailing rules for all the possible reasons a faction would have for fighting themselves.
+- They also released an expansion for Warhammer in White Dwarf focusing on civil war, detailing rules for all the possible reasons a faction would have for fighting themselves.

 - Also the Blood God Khorne is known for enjoying bloodshed regardless of whose blood is shed.
 Followers of Khorne rarely disappoint their Master in this, whether they slay their enemies or be slain themselves.